titodamiani/mzmine_documentation/docs/module_docs/featdet_ms2_scan_pairing/ms2_scan_pairing.md

 # MS/MS scan pairing
 :material-menu-open: **Feature list methods → Processing → Assign MS2 to features**

-This module pairs the MS2 fragmentation spectra (collected in [_DDA mode_](../../terminology/general-terminology.md#data-dependent-acqusition-mode-dda)) to the corresponding features.
-By doing so, annotations of features based on their fragmentation MS2 spectra can be associated with the individual LC peak.
-The algorithm examines XXX in the EIC trace.
-A RT tolerance is set and used to assign XXX.
+This module pairs each MS2 fragmentation spectrum (collected in [_DDA mode_](../../terminology/general-terminology.md#data-dependent-acqusition-mode-dda)) to the corresponding feature, based on the RT offeset between the LC peak and the moment the MS2 was triggered during the run.
+This step is crucial to connect the quantitative (i.e., peak area extrapolated from MS1 data) and qualitative information (i.e., annotation based on MS2 spectra) in LC-(IMS)-MS data.

-This module allows to pair MS2 scans with features.
-It assigns all MS2 scans within range to all features in chosen feature list.

 !!! warning inline